Definition of Python Constants

 There are various other types of literals such as Lists and tuple.

-- Lists are basically adding values in square parenthesis and assigning it to a variable.
-These lists can be strings or integers and they can be fixed that is they are constant.
+- Lists are basically adding values in square parenthesis and assigning them to a variable.
+These lists can be strings or integers, and they can be fixed; that is, they are constant.

 veggies = ["tomato","potato","onion"]

 nums = [3,4,5,6]